barbajs/barba/README.md

 ## Why?

-Using this technique will bring numerous benefit:
+Using this technique will bring numerous benefits:

 *   Possibility to create nice transition between pages enhancing the user's experience.
 *   Reduce HTTP requests. (why reload the css/js at each page change?)